caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 this converter gives good results.
 Besides the already mentioned ``.ui`` files, the viewer can also use in-house developed ``.prc`` files.
-These last files represent ASCII files to be edited with any text editor using are in house syntax.
+These last files represent ASCII files to be edited with any text editor using our in house syntax.

-The Qt system is widely used today on many platforms and is therefore an ideal system to develop new applications.
-The advantage of Qt is therefore that an application using this architecture will run on many platforms, so that caQtDM will run on linux as well as on windows systems.
+The Qt system is widely used on many platforms today and is therefore an ideal system to develop new applications.
+The advantage of Qt is therefore that an application using this architecture will run on many platforms, so caQtDM will run on linux as well as on windows systems.

 Qt Designer: editor
 -------------------

 The designer coming with Qt is the editor used for developing the synoptic screens.
-In this manual we will not describe this editor exhaustively, while the editor has it own manual that can be called by pressing the F1 key.
-The editor allows by dragging and dropping the graphical objects to be used into the synoptic display.
+In this manual we will not describe this editor exhaustively, as the editor has it own manual that can be called by pressing the F1 key.
+The editor allows for graphical objects to be added by dragging and dropping them into the synoptic display.
 The properties of the graphical objects can then be customized in the property editor.
 The most important property is normally the device that is monitored or controlled and is represented by the property channel.
 An exhaustive